-After finishing high school, Dubie had hoped to play football for West Point, but instead followed his father’s wishes and enrolled at the University of New Hampshire at Durham, where he failed every subject except English and Geology.
+After finishing high school, Dubie had hoped to play football for West Point, but instead followed his father’s wishes and enrolled at the University of New Hampshire in Durham, where he failed every subject except English and geology.
 Dubie took nine months off from his studies and was later rejected by the draft due to high blood pressure.
 He enrolled at Goddard College in Vermont and received his BA in 1965.
 He then received a fellowship from the Iowa Writers’ Workshop, where he earned his MFA in 1968, as well as an invitation to stay on as a member of the program’s regular faculty.

 Dubie’s first book, Alehouse Sonnets (University of Pittsburgh Press, 1971) was written during a blizzard while he was still a graduate student.
 The manuscript of poems was chosen as a runner-up for the International Poetry Forum Prize and was later published by the University of Pittsburgh Press in 1971.
 Richard Howard, one of the poets on the jury, urged Dubie to establish an MFA program at Arizona State University in Tempe, and in 1975 Dubie accepted a position there as consultant in the arts and launched their creative writing program, though he did not accept the title of director.